Azure-Samples/guidance-identity-management-for-multitenant-apps/docs/08-web-api.md

 Validate the token issuer in the **JwtBearerEvents.ValidatedToken** event.
 The issuer is sent in the "iss" claim.

 In the Surveys application, the web API doesn't handle [tenant sign-up](05-tenant-signup.md).
 Therefore, it just checks if the issuer is already in the application database.
-If not, throws an exception, which causes the authentication to fail.
+If not, it throws an exception, which causes authentication to fail.

     public override async Task ValidatedToken(ValidatedTokenContext context)
     {